 While there have been a plethora of commentaries on the Didache from Christian and even Jewish points of view, this is the first major work from a Messianic Jewish perspective.
 The Way of Life will benefit both Messianic Jews and Gentiles who desire to study the priorities and life of the earliest believers in Yeshua.

-NEW, 2016 Tenth Anniversary Edition: Restoration presents a riveting case for a return to historic biblical faith, and is a compelling tool that presents the beauty of Torah life to friends and family.
+Restoration presents a riveting case for a return to historic biblical faith, and is a compelling tool that presents the beauty of Torah life to friends and family.
 In easy-to-understand terms, D. Thomas Lancaster demonstrates that Torah is indeed for Christians.
 This book is gracious, compelling and balanced!
-With three new chapters!
+The 10th anniversary edition contains three new chapters!

 Chaim Yedidiah Pollak (1854-1916), better known as “Lucky,” published the first edition of his Hebrew journal entitled Edut LeYisra’el (Testimony to Israel) in 1888.
 This anthology is comprised of articles that originally appeared in his Hebrew journal.